Aztek1337/opnsense_iperf3_runner/README.md

 ### Client
 ===========
-1.  iperf3 installed
+1.  iperf3 installed.
-2. ssh key of the user installed on to the OPNsesne firewall.
+2. ssh key of the user installed on to the OPNsense firewall.
   * This is installed per user under system>access>Username in the OPNsense GUI.
-    * This makes it easier and more secure access to the OPNsesne firewall.
+    * This makes it easier and more secure access to the OPNsense firewall.

 ### OPNsense Firewall
 ===========
-1. iperf plugin installed
+1. iperf plugin installed.
-2. ssh key of user installed (Please see step 2 under client)
+2. ssh key of user installed (Please see step 2 under client).

 ===========
 If there is any question please feel free to send me an [email](mailto:email@aztek.xyz).